 Publication of gazettes

 Where the examiners find no grounds for rejection of a patent application, KIPO publishes the patent registration after the patent applicant pays the registration fee.
-Once a patent has been published in the Patent Registration Gazette, any person may file an opposition against the registration of a patent between the date on which the patent is registered and the date that marks a lapse of three months since the publication date.
+Once a patent has been published in the Patent Registration Gazette, any person may file a revocation against the registration of a patent between the date on which the patent is registered and the date that marks a lapse of six months since the publication date.

 Notification of reason for refusal

 If the examiner finds grounds for refusal under Article 62 of the Patent Act, a notice of the grounds for refusal will be issued to the applicant and the opportunity to submit an argument will be given after determining the period.

 An applicant can amend the description or the drawing(s) attached to the written patent application before the certified copy of the decision to grant a patent is delivered.
 But, in case the applicant receives a notice of the grounds for rejection from the examiner, the applicant can make amendments within the period of submitting a written amendment based on the notice of the grounds for rejection.
 In addition, in the case where the grounds for rejection occurred due to an amendment, the application can be amended within the period of submitting the written amendment on the relevant notice or a reexamination is requested.